-This is a question that any Fairfax County property owner should know the answer to.
-We sometimes get requests for tree topping service and we have to explain to the property owner that tree topping is not recommended.
+This is a question that any property owner should know the answer to.
+We sometimes get requests for tree topping service, and we have to explain to the property owner that tree topping is not recommended.
 This post provides alternatives to tree topping and will explain why crown reduction is a much better tree pruning method, when it should be done, and how to know the difference.

 What Is Tree Topping?

 Topping a tree is the removal of the top of the central stem of a tree, called the leader, as well as the upper main branches.
-Tree topping techniques involve removing the branches and foliage from the top of the tree, which are then removed from the trunk.
-Topping is sometimes called heading, stubbing or dehorning.
+Tree topping techniques involve removing the branches and foliage from the top of the tree, which is then removed from the trunk.
+Topping is sometimes called heading, stubbing, or dehorning.
 The result is an unsightly tree with stubbed, upright branches called water sprouts at the top.
 The water sprouts that grow at the top of the tree have weak, shallow anchors and are likely to break off in a storm.
-All these practices are not good for tree health.
+All these practices are not suitable for tree health.